-The XV Crosstrek rides almost 4 inches higher than the standard Impreza hatch, and adds entirely different front and rear styling, lower body cladding, a roof rack that can carry up to 150 pounds of gear, and some mechanical changes.
-Those include a beefed-up suspension, larger wheels and tires, structural reinforcements, bigger brakes, and a larger fuel tank.
+The XV Crosstrek rides almost 4 inches higher than the standard Impreza hatch.
+It gets entirely different front and rear fascia styling, unique lower body cladding, and a roof rack that can carry up to 150 pounds of gear.
+Mechanical changes include a beefed-up suspension, larger wheels and tires, structural reinforcements, bigger brakes, and a larger fuel tank.
 The Crosstrek is also one of very few vehicles in the compact crossover class that's rated for towing—up to 1,500 pounds.

 The Crosstrek's interior is largely carried over from the Impreza hatchback, though it gets more rugged upholstery, along with a removable, rubberized cargo tray that can be easily hosed off.
 Just as in the Impreza, seating is well-placed to make the most of the interior, with room for four adults and a backseat that's a bit tight in legroom but not lacking in headroom.
 While there are soft-touch materials on the dash, some of the interior trims and details look no better than what you'd expect for the Crosstrek's $21,595 base price.
 Improvements were made to interior materials in the Impreza for 2015, and we wouldn't be surprised if they were to migrate to the Crosstrek in the near future.

-On the road--and off it too--the Crosstrek is essentially a compact hatchback on steroids, with wide-ranging abilities.
-It's far from the most powerful car in the class, with a 148-horsepower, 2.0-liter horizontally opposed four-cylinder engine that's smaller than many competitors' engines.
-It feels reasonably perky with the five-speed manual gearbox, and the XV Crosstrek accelerates well enough with the continuously variable automatic transmission (CVT).
-But when a quick burst of power is needed, we found the CVT can be surprisingly slow to respond.
+On the road—and off it too—the Crosstrek is essentially a compact hatchback on steroids, giving it more wide-ranging abilities.
+Its 148-horsepower, 2.0-liter flat-4 engine means it's far from the most powerful model in the class.
+It feels reasonably perky with the 5-speed manual gearbox, and the XV Crosstrek accelerates well enough with the continuously variable automatic transmission (CVT).
+When a quick burst of power is needed, the CVT can be slow to respond.

-With the same Subaru all-wheel-drive system used in all Subaru's cars—they're actually different for CVT and manual models—the Crosstrek scrambles ably along particularly challenging muddy or rocky trails—including through deep snow, aided by a whopping 8.7 inches of ground clearance, and that combined with its small size lets it get through trails and situations like many truck-based utility vehicles.
+With the same all-wheel-drive systems used in all Subaru's cars—they're actually different for CVT and manual models—the Crosstrek scrambles ably along particularly challenging muddy or rocky trails as well as through deep snow.
+It's aided by a whopping 8.7 inches of ground clearance, and that combined with its small size lets it get through trails and situations like many truck-based utility vehicles.
 It rides well, and its compact dimensions and precise steering make tight maneuvers easy whether on-road or off.

 Gas mileage is a strong selling point for the Crosstrek—and a real reason to choose it over one of the taller or larger crossovers.
 The hybrid improves a little, although we failed to see any real-world improvement over the CVT-equipped Crosstrek in a road test of almost 500 miles.

-The Crosstrek is a strong value for the money, with keyless entry, air conditioning, cruise control, and Bluetooth connectivity all included on the base Premium--which may be the best pick for buyers who'll use the car off road to haul sporting gear and athletic people.
+The Crosstrek is a strong value for the money, with keyless ignition, air conditioning, cruise control, and Bluetooth connectivity all included on the base Premium, which may be the best pick for buyers who'll use the car off road to haul sporting gear and athletic people.
 The Limited model adds automatic climate control, leather upholstery, and a fold-down rear armrest.
 An available combination navigation and audio system brings voice commands, test-massaging ability, and XM NavTraffic.